FAQ

 Wakesurfing:

 Yes!
-Muskoka Wake has offered wakesurfing since we started in 2011, but due to its growing popularity and new technology like the Malibu Surf Gate, wakesurfing is now a large portion of our business.
+Muskoka Wake has offered wakesurfing since we started in 2012.
+Due to its growing popularity and advances in boat technology like the Malibu Surf Gate, wakesurfing is now one of the largest parts of our business.

 Wakesurfing is a water sport in which a surfer trails behind a wakeboard boat, surfing the boat’s wake without being directly attached to the boat.
 The wake from the boat mimics the look and feel of an actual ocean wave.
 After getting up on the wave by use of a tow rope, wake surfers drop the rope and ride the steep face below the wave’s peak in a fashion reminiscent of ocean surfing.
 Wake surfers generally use special boards, usually five feet or shorter.